 - Adventure Time gives us Finn and Jake.

-- Rudy and Penny from ChalkZone.
+- The adventurous Rudy and the intelligent Penny from ChalkZone.

 - Jimmy and Beezy from Jimmy Two-Shoes.

 - Rufus and Amberley in The Dreamstone.
 Something of an inverted case since Rufus is the more buffoonish of the two, with Amberley more often acting as the level-headed leader.